thoughtful-web/settings-page-wp/README.md

 )
 ```

-Here is an example field declaration:
+Here is an example field declaration using optional parameters:

 ```
 array(